jjneely/buckytools/README.md

 These are the tools included and their functionality.

+* **bucky-pickle-relay** -- A daemon that accepts and decodes Graphite's Pickle protocol and will tcp stream the equivalent plaintext version to a carbon-relay.
+Useful with [carbon-c-relay][1].
 * **bucky-fill** -- A `whisper-fill` compatible utility that is nearly an order of magnitude faster.
 * **bucky-isempty** -- A utility for discovering WSP databases that